foospidy/GrepBugs/README.md

 Example reports: https://www.grepbugs.com/reports

+### Offline Usage
+If you need to run grepbugs when there is not Internet connection then you should, before going offline, download the rules file from https://grepbugs.com/rules and save it to `GrepBugs/data/grepbugs.json`.

 ## Configuration
 The `etc/grepbugs.cfg` file can be used to configure:
 - MySQL database (for storing scan results)